- The type of personal data we may collect from you

 Right to Access

-you have a right of access under the Data Protection Act to information we hold about you on our records.
+You have a right of access under the UK GDPR to information we hold about you on our records.

 Right to Rectification

-if you become aware that we are holding information about you which is in any way incorrect, please let us know immediately so that we may amend it as quickly as possible.
+If you become aware that we are holding information about you which is in any way incorrect, please let us know immediately so that we may amend it as quickly as possible.
+Please note we may need to verify the accuracy of the new data you provide to us.

 Right to Erasure

-you have the right at any time to withdraw consent allowing us to process your personal data.
+You have the right at any time to opt-out of allowing us to process your personal data.

 Information which we may collect and process about you